Are you looking for a consistent form of renewable energy? Look no further than micro hydro power!

 Micro hydro power sites are normally categorized as “low” or “high” heads.

-To review, the head is the vertical distance that water falls.
+To review, the head is the vertical distance that the water falls.

 Head is typically given in feet, meters, or units of pressure.